-Through Climsoft Version 4 records of the archived images can be browsed, opened, updated or deleted.
-Images saved in pdf format can also be viewed.
+Through Climsoft, records of the archived images can be browsed, opened, updated or deleted.
+Images saved in pdf format can also be viewed but through a pdf reader.
 To perform these tasks follow the procedures below;

-From the Paper Archiving dialog click the tab "Retrieve Images" to obtain the dialog shown in Figure 97;
+From the Paper Archiving dialog click the tab "Retrieve Images" to obtain the dialog shown in Figure 100;